ziaxgit/ziaxgit/README.md

 </div>

- - 🛠️ I’m currently working on **building a virtual exhibition platform using university and museums API, enabling users to curate personalized exhibitions**
+ - 🛠️ I’m currently working on **rebuilding an ecommerce website from ground up using Shopify and custom code**

 - 📚 I’m currently learning **Next.js, MongoDB, AWS services and hosting**